How (and why) to migrate to Nexus’s certificate authority (CA) software

 Nexus has had great success with Certificate Manager ever since its launch in 1996, and is investing heavily in it, says Furuhed.

-“We refine it continually to meet new customer needs and to support new standards, so Certificate Manager is a safe choice for those needing a replacement for a discontinued CA software, such as UniCERT or RSA Digital Certificate Solutions.
+“We refine it continually to meet new customer needs and to support new standards, so Certificate Manager is a safe choice for those needing a replacement for a discontinued CA software, such as RSA Digital Certificate Solutions.
 It is also one of the very best choices on the market for those who want a more competent CA solution than Microsoft’s Active Directory Certificate Services (ADCS),” says Furuhed.

 Some organizations use several different CA systems, due to historical reasons or different requirements and issuing policies between departments.

 “This often leads to problems, so we strongly recommend consolidation.
 And Certificate Manager is of course very well-suited for this scenario too,” says Furuhed.